트립팝 TripopTripop

 K-beauty — Olive Young Myeongdong flagship

 Widest selection in Korea + foreigner tax-refund counter (instant rebate above 5,000 KRW).
-Laneige, Innisfree, Etude, and every popular Korean brand under one roof.
+Laneige, Innisfree, Etude, and every Korean brand under one roof.
 BB cushions and sheet masks are the value picks.
 Open 10am-11pm.

 Wrap-up